-Before this, Tamerlane had considered war against the Mamluks, whose sultan Barqūq (r.
+While Tamerlane had previously considered war against the Mamluks, whose sultan Barqūq (r.
 1382-9, 1390-9) granted asylum to the Jalayirid sultan Aḥmad Jalāyir (r.
-1382-1410).
-However, only in 1399, Tamerlane began preparations for continuing to extend his conquests westward, while Barqūq passed away and his ten-year-old son Faraj (r.
-1399-1405) was enthroned.
+1382-1410) it was only in 1399, with Barqūq deceased and his ten-year-old son Faraj (r.
+1399-1405) on the throne, that he began preparations for continuing to extend his conquests westward.
 After the Mamluks had executed the Timurid ambassadors in Cairo, in the autumn and winter of 803 A.H.
-(1400-1), Tamerlane campaigned in Syria.
-Before Tamerlane’s arrival, Sultan Faraj had arrived with his forces from Cairo at nearby Damascus.
-However, he did not join the battle but withdrew immediately after hearing rumors of an impending coup in Cairo.
-His abrupt withdrawal damaged the Damascenes’ morale, and soon they surrendered.
-Finally, the city not only had to exhaust its resources to pay tribute but also was thrown open for three days of general pillage.
+(1400-1), Tamerlane launched his campaign in Syria.
+Before Tamerlane’s arrival, Sultan Faraj had arrived with his forces from Cairo in nearby Damascus.
+However, he did not have the occasion to join the battle since he was forced to turn back immediately after hearing rumors of an impending coup in Cairo.
+His abrupt withdrawal damaged the Damascenes’ morale and they soon surrendered.
+As a result, the city was not only made to exhaust its resources in tribute payments but was subjected to three days of general pillage.
 Considering the economic ruin caused by the Syrian campaign and the political instability in Egypt, Tamerlane now regarded the Mamluks as a lesser threat than the Ottomans.
-Thus, instead of conducting a further war against Egypt, Tamerlane turned his attention to Anatolia.
-When Tamerlane left Damascus in 1401, however, he made the Mamluk sultan, namely Faraj, his governor.
-Consequently, the latter’s legitimacy was severely harmed and had to send tribute missions to the former.
+Thus, instead of waging further war against Egypt, he turned his attention to Anatolia.
+When Tamerlane left Damascus in 1401, however, he made the Mamluk sultan, Faraj, his governor.
+This severely harmed the latter’s legitimacy as he was forced to send tribute missions to the former.

-In 1404, a Mamluk tributary ambassador from Egypt arrived at the Timurid court in Samarqand, where he met other ambassadors including those who arrived from Ming China, according to Roy González de Clavijo (d.
-1412) – Henry III of Castile’s (r.
-1390-1406) ambassador to Tamerlane.
-On 8 September 1404, Tamerlane hosted the Mamluk and Castilian ambassadors.
+In 1404, a Mamluk tributary ambassador from Egypt arrived at the Timurid court in Samarqand, where he met other ambassadors including those coming in from Ming China.
+According to Roy González de Clavijo (d.
+1412), Henry III of Castile’s (r.
+1390-1406) ambassador to Tamerlane, on 8 September 1404, Tamerlane hosted the Mamluk and Castilian ambassadors:

-The Meerzas (Tamerlane’s servants) made them sit below an ambassador, whom the emperor Chayscan, lord of Cathay, had sent to Timour Beg to demand the yearly tribute which was formerly paid.
+The Meerzas [Tamerlane’s servants] made them sit below an ambassador, whom the emperor Chayscan, lord of Cathay, had sent to Timour Beg to demand the yearly tribute which was formerly paid.
 When the lord saw the ambassadors seated below the ambassador from the lord of Cathay, he sent to order that they should sit above him, and he below them.
 As soon as they were seated, one of the Meerzas of the lord came and said to the ambassador of Cathay, that the lord had ordered that those who were ambassadors from the king of Spain, his son and friend, should sit above him; and that he who was the ambassador from a thief and a bad man, his enemy, should sit below them; and from that time, at the feasts and entertainments given by the lord, they always sat in that order.
 The Meerza then ordered the interpreter to tell the ambassadors what the lord had done for them.